muhammadshaheera/LAMP-Setup/README.md

 Steps for LAMP Setup

-1. Install Linux(CentOS or RHEL) using VMWare Workstation
+1. Install Linux(CentOS or RHEL) using VMWare Workstation or VirtualBox

 2. Install Apache by running following commands in CLI
 	a.
 Switch to root user ```sudo -i```